 Airbnb started with an air mattress and a radical vision of what hospitality could mean.
-As the seed investor, we partnered with Airbnb before it was clear to all that they could design trust among strangers, making a better way to travel and creating a way for people everywhere to belong anywhere.
+As the seed investor, Sequoia partnered with Airbnb before it was clear to all that they could design trust among strangers, making a better way to travel and creating a way for people everywhere to belong anywhere.

-A tall tale about one of my college jobs was buying whole pizzas and selling them by the slice to roommates at Harvard.
+A tall tale about one of my college jobs was buying whole pizzas and selling them by the slice to my roommates at Harvard.
 It wasn't predatory — honest.

 When I was contemplating going to business school after LinkExchange was sold to Microsoft, Michael Moritz (who graduated from Wharton, but never includes it in his bio) told me, “You learn more in three months at a startup than at business school.”
 I've been working at or with startups ever since.